-- Any telephone call supporting or opposing a candidate, elected public official, or ballot proposal must identify the persons or organizations sponsoring the call by stating either: "Paid for by (name of persons or organizations sponsoring the call)" or "Paid for on behalf of (name of persons or organizations authorizing call)."
-This does not apply to any telephone call in which both the individual making the call is not being paid and the individuals participating in the call know each other prior to the call. - Any telephone call conducted for the purpose of polling respondents concerning a candidate or elected public official which is a part of a series of like telephone calls that consists of fewer than 1,000 completed calls and averages more than two minutes in duration is presumed to be a political poll and not subject to the provisions of the above paragraph.
+- Any telephone call in which both the individual making the call is not being paid and the individuals participating in the call know each other prior to the call. - Any telephone call conducted for the purpose of polling respondents concerning a candidate or elected public official which is part of a series of like telephone calls that consists of fewer than 1,000 completed calls and averages more than two minutes in duration. - Any text message that (i) is sent by an unpaid individual without the assistance of mass distribution technology or (ii) requires the recipient to sign up or opt in to receive it.